hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 > quit()

 ```
+ > **NOTE:** We do not need to install `spp` because the R module we have loaded has the package pre-installed.

-### Running *phantompeakqualtools*
+#### Running *phantompeakqualtools*

-To obtain quality measures based on cross-correlation plots, we will be running the `run_spp.R` script from the command line which is a package built on SPP.
-This modified SPP package allows for determination of the cross-correlation peak and predominant fragment length without having to perform peak calling.
-We will be using this package solely for obtaining these quality measures.
+To obtain quality measures based on cross-correlation plots, we will be running the `run_spp_nodups.R` script from the command line which is a package built on SPP.
+This modified SPP package allows for determination of the cross-correlation peak and predominant fragment length in addition to peak calling.
+We will be using this package solely for obtaining these quality measures (no peak calling).

 The options that we will be using include: